2008 – 2011

-The Unwritten Rules series includes reports and tools for use by employees, managers, and human resources professionals on how to learn, leverage, and communicate their organization’s own unwritten rules.
+The Unwritten Rules series included reports and tools for use by employees, managers, and human resources professionals on how to learn, leverage, and communicate their organization’s own unwritten rules.

 Unwritten Rules: Why Doing a Good Job Might Not Be Enough Europe (Appendix)